-The La Cañada schools that will be directly impacted are: Hillside Center, La Cañada United Methodist Church Pre-school, La Cañada High School, Crestview Preparatory School, Flintridge Preparatory School, St. Bede the Venerable Catholic School, and St. Francis High School.
+The La Cañada schools that will be directly impacted are: Hillside Center, La Cañada United Methodist Church Pre-school, La Cañada High School, Crestview Preparatory School, Flintridge Preparatory School, St. Bede the Venerable Catholic School, Child Educational Center, and St. Francis High School.

 It can cause coughs and aggravate asthma.